 - Firstly, according Can’t Read, Won’t Buy – a research series by Common Sense Advisory, 40% of global consumers won’t buy in other languages.
 Without the translations of product information or blog posts providing knowledge of the products, it will be more challenging for you to persuade non-native buyers or to become their first choice.

-- Secondly, poorly localized websites bring worse customer experience.
-It shows that you do not care enough or do not make effort to help users feel at home on your websites.
+- Secondly, poorly localized websites bring a worse customer experience.
+It shows that you do not care enough or do not make an effort to help users feel at home on your websites.

 - Thirdly, partly localized websites cannot bring you great page rankings in the target markets.
 A great solution to boost the rankings is to translate all content of your website, especially content from the blog posts.
 For effective blog translation tips, check out our blog post here.

 3. Using Images with Text

 Besides translating and modifying content to suit the tastes of the target audiences, adapting graphics is also an important part of website localization.
 Including texts in images might make the website localization process more challenging and time-consuming to deal with:

 - First, linguists translate the texts.
 Then, they need to find images expressing the same meanings while suitable for the target markets, edit and add the translation into the new images.